Paul La Farge: Biography

-La Farge died from cancer on January 18, 2023.
+La Farge died from cancer on January 18, 2023, in Poughkeepsie, New York.

 Novels

 La Farge's first novel, The Artist of the Missing, was published by Farrar, Straus & Giroux in May 1999, and illustrated with surrealist images by cubist artist Stephen Alcorn.
 The novel takes place in an anonymous, modern-day city in which people go missing on a regular basis.
 Frank, the titular character, paints portraits of the missing, among whom are his parents, his brother James and, eventually, even his romantic interest, enigmatic police photographer Prudence, whose job it was to take pictures of corpses.
 Reviewers compared the debut work to the writings of Gabriel García Márquez, Jorge Luis Borges and categorized him among "literary wizards" and "fantasists".